 Any kind of trespassing is illegal in Los Angeles.
 However, criminal trespass refers to a more serious violation where you enter someone’s property intending to interfere with it or cause damage.
-Unfortunately, the line between what does and does not count as criminal trespassing is a fuzzy one, and many people are wrongly charged with this offense.
-The consequences are severe, including up to 6 months in jail or even a felony charge.
-If you have been arrested for trespassing, you need to talk to a Los Angeles trespassing lawyer.
+Unfortunately, the line between what does and does not count as criminal trespassing is fuzzy, and many people are wrongly charged with this offense.

 Trespassing simply means entering someone’s land or property without permission.
 In many cases this is not charged as a crime at all, but rather as an infraction (similar to a traffic ticket).
 The fine is typically around $75 or $100 depending on the circumstances.

-However, “criminal trespass” is a crime under California Penal Code Section 602.
+However, “criminal trespass” is a crime under California Penal Code (CPC) § 602.
 This is defined as entering the property with either:

 The most common situations that are charged as criminal trespass include:

 - Entering the property to interfere with a business

 - Squatting, sleeping in or “unlawfully occupying” the property

 - Refusing to leave the property when asked

 - Refusing to leave a public building during its closed hours after being asked to leave

 “Interfering with a business” is one of the most important on this list, because it can be applied to so many situations.
 For example: